 Rob is now actively developing new ideas based on ancient DNA data, so stay tuned to his website for news!

-You can contact him under mirekium (at gmail.com) to help him update the collaborative file.
+You can contact him under mirekium (at gmail.com) to help him update the collaborative file, propose other projects, etc.